tc39/proposal-temporal/docs/timezone.md

 ## Custom time zones

-For specialized applications where you need to do calculations in a time zone that is not supported by Intl, you can also implement your own `Temporal.TimeZone` object.
+For specialized applications where you need to do calculations in a time zone that is not supported by `Intl`, you can also implement your own `Temporal.TimeZone` object.
 To do this, create a class inheriting from `Temporal.TimeZone`, call `super()` in the constructor with a time zone identifier, and implement the methods `getOffsetNanosecondsFor()`, `getPossibleAbsolutesFor()`, `getNextTransition()`, and `getPreviousTransition()`.
 Any subclass of `Temporal.TimeZone` will be accepted in Temporal APIs where a built-in `Temporal.TimeZone` would work.